Back to School for Middle School Math Students! What To Do in Those First Couple of Weeks!

 by | Jun 27, 2023 | Lessons

-The first task of the school year is assessing out students’ skills.
-Not only are many behind grade level, but the long summer months, with little practice in math, force us to review, review, review.
+At some point you need to assess what students know and what skills you need to review.
+It’s important to make sure students are ready for more advanced topics.
+Not only are many students behind in their grade level, but because of the long summer months, you must test to see what concepts need to be retaught.
 How can you make this fun for the students?
 And how can you determine what needs to be reviewed?
 Every class, every year is different!

 HOW DOES IT WORK?

-Students have fun, and teachers now have valuable data to start the new school year!
+Students will have fun, and teachers now have valuable data to start the new school year!

-Click on the Game that matches your grade level.
+Try the Google Slides Assessment Game that matches your grade level:

 5th Grade Game